0ficina-craftware-company/backend-exercise/README.md

 * The solution has to build without errors with the command "dotnet build";
 * The solution should be executing without errors with the command "dotnet run";
 * The service needs to be production ready.
+* Create a readme file in order to explain what were your choices and to explain how to deploy the solution in a Production Environment.

 Some additional notes:
 * You can use any persistence layer and database, just provide some details on how to run the solution in this file;